These Prime Day smart home deals will seriously upgrade your space | CNN Underscored

 This article is part of CNN Underscored’s wall-to-wall coverage of Amazon Prime Day.
 To find all of our coverage, click here.

 If you’re looking to give your place a serious smart home upgrade, now’s the time to do it.
-Some of the best smart home gadgets you can buy are on sale from Prime Day, from Amazon’s Echo speakers that let you control your home with Alexa to smart doorbells for keeping your home safe.
+Some of the best smart home gadgets you can buy are on sale for Prime Day, from Amazon’s Echo speakers that let you control your home with Alexa to smart doorbells for keeping your home safe.
 To help you sift through the avalanche of Prime Day smart home deals, we’ve picked out the very best ones you can snag right now.

-Amazon Echo Dot 4th Gen ($24.99, originally $49.99; amazon.com)
+Amazon Echo Dot (4th Gen) ($24.99, originally $49.99; amazon.com)

 The latest Amazon Echo Dot lets you ask Alexa to do just about anything — from checking the weather to controlling your smart home — all within a sleek spherical design.
-Our pick for the best budget smart speaker, the Echo Dot 4th Gen is 50% off and at its lowest price yet (you can also get the Echo Dot with Clock for $25 off).
+Our pick for the best budget smart speaker, the fourth-generation Echo Dot is 50% off and at its lowest price yet (you can also get the Echo Dot With Clock for $25 off).

 Wemo Smart Plug ($18.47, originally $24.99; amazon.com)